-Oceans between Sound is a selection of live networked improvisations by the Internet music ensemble Ethernet Orchestra.
-They were recorded during located venue performances or online jam sessions between 2014-2019.
+Oceans between Sound is an album of live networked improvisations by the Internet music ensemble Ethernet Orchestra.
+The tracks were recorded during located venue performances and online jam sessions between 2014-2019.

 The album includes performances by internationally acclaimed improvisers including; guitarist Chris Vine, best known for his work with Elliott Sharp, Bobby Previte, and Bob Boilen in the downtown music scenes of New York and Washington D.C.
 Trumpeter Roger Mills who came to prominence during the 1990s with his work with the Bristol-based free jazz ensemble SpaceWays and trip-hop collective Statik Sound System (Cup of Tea Records) as well as Grantby (MoWax).
 World renown Moorin Khuur player and throat singer Bukhchuluun Ganburged, and the late Richard Lainhart who worked and performed with John Cage, David Tudor, Steve Reich, Phill Niblock, David Berhman, and Rhys Chatham.

 This page showcases short edits of 6 album tracks.